 Set back 150 feet from the road, with it's deep porch and oversized windows, the inn at first glance does not look like the 6,000+ square foot lodge that it is.
 Protected from deer by a high fence, winding grass paths wander through the wilds of the back garden all the way back to the open-air hot tub in a secluded spot the yard.
 The garden has been certified as a Backyard Wildlife Sanctuary by the Washington Department of Fish and Wildlife and has been planted to attract the widest variety of animals possible.

 Jill has spent most of her life exploring Western Washington and the islands.
-When not creating mouthwatering temptations for guests, she writes fiction, non-fiction, and poetry, enjoys hiking and running a non-profit organization to promote the arts called Artsmith.
-Charles loves making and building things by hand, antique tools, blacksmithing and other arts lost to industrial revolution.
-Together they enjoy all arts, an unapologetic love affair with food, travelling, independent bookstores, antiquing, the outdoors and stealing away to find every nook and cranny of Moran State Park.
+When not creating mouthwatering offerings for guests, she writes fiction, non-fiction, and poetry, enjoys hiking and running a non-profit organization to promote the arts called Artsmith.
+Charles loves making and building things by hand, antique tools, blacksmithing and other workmanship lost to industrial revolution.
+Together they enjoy all the arts, an unapologetic love affair with food, travel, independent bookstores, antiquing, the outdoors and stealing away to find every nook and cranny of Moran State Park.

-While visiting, you might see Aengus, a precocious orange tabby (and incidentally the god of poetry and love) who likes to frequent the flower beds or other sunny spots and just might inspect you at the hot tub.
+While visiting, you might see Aengus, our friendly orange tabby (and incidentally the god of poetry and love) who likes to frequent the flower beds or other sunny spots and just might inspect you at the hot tub.
 He is not allowed inside no matter what he tells you.
-You will probably also see Campbell, our sweet, three-year-old, giant, 115-pound pooch.
-He is also not allowed in the inn (He can clear a coffee table with one swish of the tail), but can be spotted early in the morning and again in the afternoon bounding down North Beach Rd. with one of us in tow.
+You will probably also see Campbell, our sweet, quiet, enormous spotted pooch.
+He is also not allowed in the inn (He can clear a coffee table with one swish of the tail), but can be spotted early in the morning and again in the afternoon bounding down North Beach Road with one of us in tow.
 If you want to meet Campbell, let us know (and be prepared to be licked.)
 If you want to meet Aengus, you'll probably have to hunt for him in the garden.

 Originally built as a vacation hotel in 1907 by a stonemason named D.W.
 Gafford, Kangaroo House had a succession of fascinating owners over the years.
 In the early 1930s Captain Harold (Cap) Ferris, a skipper on the Matson Steamship Line, purchased the home after staying here previously as a guest.